-The beginning of All4Aid is connected to the ministry of Multination Church (formerly known as Bethel International Baptist Church) in Frankfurt am Main, Germany.
-In 2014, the church started providing a safe house (also called church asylum or sanctuary) for refugees.
-Dormitories for refugees were created by adapting a Sunday School classroom and the pastor’s office.
-Refugees – mostly Christians from persecuted countries – came to live at the church to avoid deportation and earn the right to have their asylum requests processed in Germany.
+The beginning of All4Aid is connected to the work of Multination Church (formerly known as Bethel International Baptist Church) in Frankfurt am Main, Germany.
+In 2014, the church started providing church asylum (Kirchenasyl in German, also called ‘sanctuary’ in the USA) for asylum seekers.
+They were mostly Christians from persecuted countries who lived at the church for a few months to avoid deportation and earn the right to request asylum in Germany.

-Because of the church asylum ministry, a criminal investigation was opened against Rev Rodrigo Assis da Silva, lead pastor of Multination Church at the time, on charges of assisting illegal migrants.
-Following the launch of a petition campaign called “Respect for Church Asylum”, which gathered the support of thousands of people from all over the world, all charges were dropped.
+Although church asylum is a century-long respected tradition that is practiced by hundreds of churches in Germany, a criminal investigation was opened against Rev Rodrigo Assis da Silva, lead pastor of Multination Church at the time, on charges of assisting illegal migrants.
+Following the launch of a petition campaign called “Respect for Church Asylum”, which gathered the attention of the media and the support of thousands of people from all over the world, the investigation was closed.
 In the following years, the refugees who lived in the church were all granted asylum in Germany.
-They also integrated into their local communities, learned the language, found jobs and are living happily and safely in Germany to this day.
+They integrated into their local communities, learned the language, found jobs and are living happily and safely in Germany to this day.

 (Photo: pastor’s office turned into a dormitory at Bethel IBC church).

 All4Aid is a faith-based, international, nonprofit organisation comprised of a group of friends with a calling to work together with displaced people in transit contexts: individuals and families who had to flee their homes due to war, persecution or disaster, and are on the way to a safe destination country.